Exciting Updates with Where To Explore Next & GPSmyCity Partnership

 A short stay in Taormina

 Taormina is a hilltop comune on the East coast of Sicily.
-It is visible from the peaks of Etna and a popular spot for tourists.
-This is due to its history, its perfectly preserved mediaeval streets and dramatic views of Etna.
-We had a recommendation to pay the village a visit and so found ourselves navigating the narrow, winding roads to see for ourselves.
+It is visible from the peaks of Etna and is a popular spot for tourists.
+This is due to its history, its perfectly preserved medieval streets and dramatic views of Etna.
+We had a recommendation to pay the village a visit, and so found ourselves navigating the narrow, winding roads to see for ourselves.
 A short overnight stay would hopefully allow us to experience the local history and culture.

 Continue reading “A short stay in Taormina”